DanishAlsayed/FlinkDataService/README.md

 ## Note:

-data files are not added due to huge size
+data files are not added due to huge size.